solokeys/solo1/docs/solo/building.md

 Serial port that it will send debug messages through (from `printf`).
 You can read them using a normal serial terminal like `picocom` or `putty`.

-Just add `DEBUG=1` or `DEBUG=2` to your build recipe, like this.
+Just add `-debug-1` or `-debug-2` to your build recipe, like this.

 ```
-make build-hacker DEBUG=1
+make firmware-debug-1
 ```

-If you use `DEBUG=2`, that means Solo will not boot until something starts reading its debug messages.
+If you use `debug-2`, that means Solo will not boot until something starts reading its debug messages.
 So it basically waits to tether to a serial terminal so that you don't miss any debug messages.